66 Wellington St W, Suite 5300, TD Bank Twr, Toronto, ON

-Senior partner in the firm’s Technology Law Group.
-Former leader of the firm’s Intellectual Property Group.
+Senior counsel in the firm’s Technology Law group.
+Former leader of the firm’s Intellectual Property group.
 Recognized as one of Canada’s foremost authorities in information copyright, internet, privacy, and anti-spam law.
 Acts in connection with complex IT/IP transactions, such as outsourcings, cloud computing, military defense procurements, and in IT/IP litigation.
 Has argued numerous precedent-setting intellectual property and internet cases at all levels of courts, including the Supreme Court of Canada.
 Author of numerous books, including the leading seven-volume treatise Computer, Internet and Electronic Commerce Law, Canadian and International Casebook, Copyright: Cases and Commentary on the Canadian and International Law, and Computer, Internet and E-Commerce Terms: Judicial, Legislative and Technical Definitions.
 Consistently identified by numerous publications as one of Canada’s top information technology and intellectual property lawyers.
 Adjunct Professor of intellectual property at Osgoode Law School.
 Member of the PTIC Copyright Committee and on the advisory boards of IP Osgoode and MacDonald Laurier Institute (MLI).
 Admitted to the Ontario Bar, 1982.
 You can follow his blog at barrysookman.com.

 Nortel Networks Corporation (Nortel Canada) is the Canadian parent company of what was one of the largest telecommunications businesses in the world.
 In early 2009, formal insolvency proceedings were commenced in Canada, the United States and England, among other places.
 Nortel’s worldwide business was liquidated through a number of Court-approved sales of its business units and a US$4.5-billion sale of its residual patents, resulting in US$7.3 billion of global sale proceeds to be allocated amongst the Nortel debtor companies in Canada, the United States and Europe.